Special Educational Needs

 SPECIAL EDUCATIONAL NEEDS AND DISABILITIES INFORMATION

-- That all teachers set suitable learning challenges, enabling them to experience success and achieve a high standard through appropriate differentiation.
+- All teachers set suitable learning challenges, enabling learners to experience success and achieve a high academic standard through appropriate differentiation.

-- We respond to pupil’s diverse needs by creating effective learning environments, securing their motivation and concentration, providing equality of opportunity through teaching approaches, using appropriate assessment approaches and setting targets for learning.
+- All teachers respond to pupils’ diverse needs by creating effective learning environments: securing their motivation and concentration, providing equality of opportunity through teaching approaches, using appropriate assessment tools and setting motivational targets for learning.

 The class teacher is responsible for:

-- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need.
+- Monitoring the progress of your child and identifying, planning and delivering any additional support your child may need.

-- Ensuring the schools SEND Policy is followed in their classroom for all pupils.
+- Ensuring the school’s SEND Policy is adhered to for all pupils in the class.

 - Developing and reviewing the school’s SEND policy.

-- Co-ordinating the provision for children with Special Education Needs or Disabilities (SEND).
+- Co-ordinating the provision for children with SEND.

-- Monitoring and evaluating SEN provision and the effectiveness of interventions and additional support.
+- Monitoring and evaluating SEND provision and the effectiveness of interventions and additional support.

 - Supporting and advising staff in The Stour Federation.

-- Liaising with outside agencies e.g. Educational Psychologists, Speech and Language Therapists.
+- Liaising with outside agencies e.g. EPS, SEND Supported, SaLT.

 - Managing a range of resources, human and material, to enable appropriate provision for children with SEND.

-- Acting as a link between parents, teachers and outside agencies.
+- Acting as a link between parent(s) / carer(s), teachers and outside agencies.

-- Ensuring parents are involved in supporting your child’s learning.
+- Ensuring parent(s) / carer(s) are involved in supporting their child’s learning.

 - Ensuring pupils are involved in target setting and reviews.